vippsas/vipps-developers/common-topics/vipps-landing-page.md

 * On a device that has no user-facing display where the landing page can be shown, such as physical points of sale (POS) solutions, vending machines, etc.

-This `skipLandingpage` functionality must be specially enabled by Vipps for each sales unit that needs to use it.
+This `skipLandingpage` functionality must be specially enabled by Vipps MobilePay for each sales unit that needs it.
 If you need to skip the landing page, contact your
 Key Account Manager.
 If you do not have a KAM, please log in on [portal.vipps.no](https://portal.vipps.no),